Miikka Muurinen

-Miikka Muurinen (born 4 March 2007), is a Finnish professional basketball player for Partizan Mozzart Bet of the Serbian League (KLS), the ABA League and the EuroLeague.
-Nicknamed "Slim Jesus", he is standing at 2.10m tall and holds a wingspan of 220cm.
+Miikka Oliveri Muurinen (born 4 March 2007) is a Finnish college basketball player for the Arkansas Razorbacks of the Southeastern Conference (SEC).
+Nicknamed "Slim Jesus", he stands at 2.10 m tall with an estimated wingspan of 2.20 m.

 Youth career

 Muurinen came through the youth program of Beat Basket in Järvenpää, Finland.
 When he was nine, he also played in a youth team of NMKY Helsinki.
 At the age of 15, he moved to Spain and joined Zentro Basket Madrid.

 For the 2023–24 season, Muurinen moved to the United States to attend Sunrise Christian Academy.
 In March 2024, he competed in the Euroleague Next Generation tournament in Dubai, representing the Next Generation Select Team, averaging 7 points, 5 rebounds and one block per game.

 On 20 June 2024, it was announced that Muurinen would join the Arizona Compass Prep program for the upcoming season.
 On 22 July, Muurinen played for Bradley Beal Elite and won the Nike EYBL Peach Jam tournament, scoring 21 points in the final.